 Students who need to satisfy the undergraduate language requirement must complete with a passing letter grade two semester-long language courses (4 credits each) in a single language before the start of their junior year.

 Placement Test: Students beginning their language studies at Harvard above the elementary level must take a placement exam in the beginning of the fall semester.
 Exam schedules are posted in July.
 Students should speak to their advisor for information on Advance Placement, and consult the Handbook for Students about meeting their language requirements.
-Students may satisfy the undergraduate language requirement by taking the placement test and placing into the second-year level or higher.
+As of Fall 2019, first years may satisfy the undergraduate language requirement by taking the placement test and placing into the third-year level or higher.
+Sophomores and above may satisfy the language requirement by placing into the second-year level or higher.

 Language Citations: Students wishing to receive a Language Citation in an East Asian Language may click on the link in the menu to the left, but should also refer to the Handbook for Students for more information.